vidaud/seta/seta-doc/docs/user-guide/communities.md

 ### Manage topics in a community {-- I admin--}

 Topics are hashtags added to community posts to help people discover content they might be interested in.
-Community admins can pin a topic if they want people to find it easily or hide a topic if they dont want it to be prominent.
+Community admins can pin a topic if they want people to find it easily or hide a topic if they don't want it to be prominent.

 **To pin a topic:**